rdmsr/emerald/docs/build-guide.md

 - GNU/Make (build system)
 - Meson (build system)
 - Ninja (build system used with meson)
-- QEMU or any other virtualization software
+- QEMU or any other virtualization softwarei
 - echfs (get it [here](https://github.com/echfs/echfs))

 ```sh